Minerals and coal reporting requirements

 Data confidentiality changes

-Following consultation with industry, the confidentiality period for minerals and coal reports will change to 5 years (instead of life of tenure).
+Following consultation with industry, the confidentiality period for minerals and coal exploration reports and data will change to 5 years (instead of life of tenure).

 Learn more about the data confidentiality changes.